Tulsa Youth Symphony

 Acceptance of your position in any TYS program is a year-long commitment.
 Reasons for any student’s decision to terminate their membership mid-year will be reviewed by the artistic staff on a case-by-case basis, and may result in ineligibility to re-audition for TYS the following year.
 TYS recognizes, however, that situations may arise where a student is no longer able to continue participation.
 Examples might be serious illness in the family, or relocation due to a parent’s job.
 In such cases, exceptions may be made to allow the student to re-audition.
 Dismissal from any public or private school will be viewed as a failure to participate in a school music program and will result in dismissal from the Tulsa Youth Symphony.

-A parent orientation meeting is held in September.
-The parent orientation meeting will provide parents with important scheduling details, policy information, and ways to get involved in special projects.
-Parent meetings are also a chance for parents to get to know each other, exchange ideas and discuss carpooling arrangements in a casual setting.
+A fair is held early in fall each year.
+The fair provides students and parents with important scheduling details, policy information, and ways to get involved in special projects.
+The fair also provides an opportunity for parents and students to get to know each other, exchange ideas and discuss carpooling arrangements in a casual setting.

 Parent Support & Encouragement

 In addition to providing the highest quality musical experiences, Tulsa Youth Symphony strives to teach students about professionalism, responsibility, and personal integrity.
 TYS asks our parents to help their children fulfill their responsibilities to TYS programs by encouraging 100 percent attendance, prompt arrival at rehearsals and concerts, private lessons on their instrument and at-home practice and preparation.

 Tulsa Youth Symphony would not be the organization that it is today without the tremendous support it receives from parents.
 Our parents provide service in a variety of areas, including help with concert receptions, publicity mailings, bringing cookies to rehearsals, taking photos at events and helping with the annual Play-A-thon.
 Parents are asked to volunteer at least once each semester.